flynx/proxmox-utils/README.md

 ### Semi-automated setup

-Open a terminal on the host (`ssh` or via the UI).
+Open a terminal on the host, either `ssh` (recommended) or via the UI.

-Optionally, set a desired default editor via:
+Optionally, set a desired default editor (default: `nano`) via:
 ```shell
 export EDITOR=nano
 ```